Emerald Fund to Renovate San Francisco Office Building

 A new 400-unit luxury apartment complex is being converted from a high-rise office building in the San Francisco Civic Center.

-The 29 story former office building was originally constructed in 1974, serving as the headquarters for the California State Automobile Association.
+The 29 story former office building, located at 100 Van Ness in downtown San Francisco was originally constructed in 1974, serving as the headquarters for the California State Automobile Association.

 This conversion development is being performed by Emerald Fund.
 Included in the conversion is the complete removal of the existing exterior concrete facade to the more modern and open look of glazing.